SNOW PEAK TITANIUM MINI SOLO COOKSET

 150 lb (68.00 kg)

-Backpacking Background: I started backpacking about 6 or 7 years ago, mostly taking weekend trips and occasionally going out for a whole week.
+I started backpacking about 6 or 7 years ago, mostly taking weekend trips and occasionally going out for a whole week.
 I spend my summers in the field, so I am no stranger to the trail.
-I am a minimalist, and will pretty much do anything to shave off some weight, but I am more about experiencing the local ecology then than getting to point B. Mostly I hike around my local area, so a forest setting, rainy and pretty hilly, although I do occasionally do a snow trip.
+I am a minimalist, and will pretty much do anything to shave off some weight, but I am more about experiencing the local ecology then than getting to point B. My trip settings are usually local, so a forest setting, very rainy and pretty hilly, although I do go on snow trips.
 I am trained in wilderness survival and first aid.
-I also enjoy rock climbing, mountaineering, buildering, snowboarding, and parkour.
+I am also an avid rock climber, mountaineer, and snowboarder.